knightburton/the-manoeuvre/README.md

 	grunt serve

-And you will have the game running on http://localhost:8000
+And you will have the boilerplate example running on http://localhost:8000

 ## Building Release Versions